realtimefl/Real-Time-Forecast-Port-Everglades/index.md

 </div>
 <p>

-Click <a href="http://www.yahoo.com">here</a> to see simulation data at this station.
+Click <a href="http://www.yahoo.com"></a> here to see simulation data at this station.

 </p>
 <ul>